Six Nations: Luther Burrell not getting carried away despite superb start to England career

 "I grew up at my school playing rugby league," he said.

 "I had a brief spell with the Rhinos and opted to stick with rugby union.
 I was actually on a dual contract with Leeds but decided I wanted to play union.
 Since making that decision I've never really looked back.

 "I grew up playing union on a Saturday and league on a Sunday.
 I wouldn't dream of playing two games in a weekend now!
 But, as a young lad I was able to do that, which was good for me."

-Asked if his background in league had helped his development, he added: "Yeah, definitely.
+Asked if playing league had helped his development, he added: "Yeah, definitely.

-"Obviously there are different skill aspects.
-League tends to spend more time on their skill sets, whereas in union it's a broader game and there are different aspects you need to work on.
+"Obviously they are different skill aspects.
+League tend to spend more time on their skill sets, whereas in union it's a broader game and there are different aspects you need to work on.

 Burrell also believes his switch to play his club rugby at Northampton has been crucial.

 After seeming to stagnate at Sale, a move to Franklin's Gardens in 2012 has allowed the Yorkshireman flourish.
-He is full of praise for director of rugby Jim Mallinder and his coaching staff, not just for their work with him on the training field but, most importantly, for showing faith in his abilities.
+He is full of praise for director of rugby Jim Mallinder and all the coaching staff at Saints, all of whom have crucially shown faith in his abilities.

-"The coaching staff there have made me into the player I am at the moment," Burrell said about Northampton, who mainly use him at inside centre.
+"The coaching staff there have made me into the player I am at the moment," Burrell said about Northampton, who often choose to use him at inside centre.

 "I'm playing with a bit more confidence.
 I didn't have that at the clubs prior (to Northampton) because I wasn't given the exposure.